Linear-Elastic Plane-Strain Fracture Toughness - K1c

 Standards

-ASTM E399 describes the fracture toughness test as one in which a continuously increasing load is applied to the specimen, and critical stress intensity KIc is determined.
-This method is thus termed the KIC, KIC, or K1C fracture toughness test.
-It is widely used in standards of the aerospace industry.
+ASTM E399 / KIC Test: Describes the fracture toughness test where a continuously increasing load is applied to the specimen, and critical stress intensity K1c is determined.

 Scroll to Top